rikker/video8/README.md

 ### `releases.csv`

-The core table.
-One row per individual tape release — one catalog number, one tape.
+This is the core table.
+One row per individual tape release: one catalog number, one tape.
 A single title may have many releases (different countries, publishers, or years).

 | Column | Description |
 |---|---|